Tudor Grange Academy, Solihull: Location

 Tudor Grange is situated in Tudor Grange Park, west of Solihull town centre, next to Alderbrook Secondary School (former Harold Malley Grammar School and Harold Cartwright Girls' Grammar School) and St Peter's Catholic School.
 Solihull College is next-door to the east.

 History

 Foundation

 Tudor Grange house, a now grade II listed property, was completed in Solihull in 1887 for Alfred Lovekin, a silversmith and Lord of the Manor of Longdon in Solihull, who originally leased the land from the Chattock family of Castle Bromwich.
+The land was known as Garret's Green Farm on Whitefields Road, and Mr Lovekin purchased it for the development of a Jacobethan style "Tudor Grange House" and landscaped park.
+It seems unclear why the name "Tudor Grange" was chosen for the house, but the land may historically have once formed part of a Monastic grange belonging to the Warwickshire based Friars of Thelsford.
 Mr Lovekin later sold the estate to Sir Alfred Bird, the owner of Bird's Custard then produced at the Birmingham Custard Factory.
-The Bird family bequeathed the house and estate to the people of Solihull for the construction of a 'Tudor Grange' school around the turn of the century.
+The Bird family bequeathed the house and estate to the people of Solihull for the construction of 'Tudor Grange' schools around the turn of the century.
+The main Tudor Grange House building was turned over to a Tudor Grange School for children with physical ailments such as polio (this school would later move to Olton in the 1970s becoming 'Swanswell School'), while a new building would be constructed in the grounds of the House for the Tudor Grange Grammar School.

-After Tudor Grange school had been established on this site, other parcels of the estate were passed on by the school for neighbouring schools, colleges and parkland.
+After Tudor Grange Grammar school had been established on this site, other parcels of the estate were passed on by the school for neighbouring schools, colleges and parkland.